Guidelines owned by an organization:

 Guidelines that are created under your personal account, can be used for exploring, learning or teaching purposes.
 Personal guidelines cannot be published into versions, or made public, and you cannot invite viewers and co-authors.
 You also cannot get a Word export of your guideline.

-Your organization have an account, but you don't have access to create or publish in its name?
+Your organization has an account, but you don't have access to create or publish in its name?

-To create and publish guidelines in the name of an organization, you need to become admin of your Organization.
-For this to happen, you need one of the other admins to assign you as admin in your organization control panel:
+To create and publish guidelines in the name of an organization, you need to become an organizational administrator.
+For this to happen, you need one of the other organizational administrators to assign you as administrator in your organization control panel.
+To find out more, see Organization control panel (for org administrators).

 Was this article helpful?